eicket/myIQRadio/README.md

 # myIQRadio

-Experimental Software Defined Radio (SDR) taking the IQ samples from an audio in device (in stereo) and plays back the decoded audio (in mono) on the audio out device.
+Experimental Software Defined Radio (SDR) taking the IQ samples from A VITA49 stream and plays back the decoded audio (in mono) on the audio out device.
+No audio devices are used.
+The DAX control panel is completely bypassed, and can be left closed.
+The IQ sampling can be done at 24000, 48000, 96000 or 192000 samples per second and are carried as IQ pairs encoded in float32.

-When using with a Flex Radio, setup a single DAX IQ Channel in the SmartSDR DAX Control Panel, and select this IQ channel as input to this app.
+When using with a Flex Radio, slect a pan adapter, and select DAX IQ channel 1.

 This is a pure Java implementation, and can easily be rebuilt in any regular Java development environment.